The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis: Numerical experiments

-Figure \ref{fig: multiple gamma} shows the effect of $\gamma$ and the number of discretization steps on the final entropy.
-Both subfigures show the same data with different horizontal axes: in the left, we can see that there is an optimal interval for $\gamma$ for each choice of $n_\text{steps}$; and the right column shows that the increase in errors for large $\gamma$ is a function of the "effective step size" for the Langevin part of the reverse SDE, given by $\gamma/n_\text{steps}\propto\gamma\Delta t$, as discussed in \ref{remarks on gamma}.
-Equation \eqref{discr rev sde} gives two effective step sizes: $\Delta \tau_i$ for the Flow ODE part, in the first line, and $\gamma(\tau_i)\Delta \tau_i$ for the Langevin-like part in the second line, and for large $\gamma$ the errors from the second part clearly dominate.
+Figure \ref{fig: multiple gamma} illustrates the relation between $\gamma$ and the number of discretization steps, discussed in Section \ref{rem: gamma and discretization}.
+Both panels show the same final KL divergences with different horizontal axes: on the left, we see an optimal interval for $\gamma$ for each choice of $n_\text{steps}$, on the right, we see that the increase in errors for large $\gamma$ is a function of the "effective step size" $\gamma/n_\text{steps}\propto\gamma\Delta t$ discussed in \ref{rem: gamma and discretization}.
+More precisely, equation \eqref{discr rev sde} gives two effective step sizes: $\Delta \tau_i$ for the Flow ODE part and $\gamma(\tau_i)\Delta \tau_i$ for the Langevin-like part, but for large $\gamma$ the errors from the latter dominate.
+In the plot on the right, we see that for smaller $n_\text{steps}$ the Flow ODE effective step size still plays a significant role, with the curves not following exactly the Langevin effective step size scaling.